20 Best Free Things to Do in Savannah, GA

 Take a picture of the Waving Girl Statue

-The Waving Girl Statue is an iconic statue located on Savannah's River Street, that's also one of the must-visit free attractions in Savannah, GA.
+The Waving Girl Statue is an iconic statue located on Savannah's River Street.
+It's also one of the must-visit free attractions in Savannah, GA.
 The statue depicts Florence Martus and her dog.

 Florence lived in Savannah all her life, from 1868 until 1943.
 She became known as the woman who would safely wave in ships to the harbor.
 It's said that she began doing this after falling in love with a sailor who promised to return to Savannah but never did.